 1. Access Social Media

 Back in December 2019, Nigeria had a tough battle to fight, as the authorities attempted to pass a bill that threatened to reduce the citizens’ internet freedoms.
 According to media reports, the bill would have basically allowed the government to block social media platforms at will.

-However, had the bill been passed with a VPN, Nigerians would no longer have to worry about such things.
-VPN have helped Nigerians live through the Twitter ban that was instituted since June 2021.
+However, had the bill been passed with a VPN, Nigerians would not have worried about such things.
+VPN also helped Nigerians live through the Twitter ban that was instituted from June 2021 to January 2022.

-If the government ever blocks a social media network that you prefer, you can simply connect to another country, where it isn’t blocked, and you would be free to use it as you pleased.
+If the government ever blocks a social media network that you prefer, you can simply connect to another country, where it isn’t blocked, and you would be free to use it as you please.